JulianNymark/noconfig-deno-in-node-project-example/README.md

 # deno inside your node project!?
 Tiny example of a mix (best of both worlds!) of deno and node!

-run `npm run deno` to run the deno script run `npm run node` to run the node script
+- run `npm run deno` to run the deno script

-notice there is no "deno stuff" in your node_modules :tada:
+- run `npm i` + `npm run node` to run the node script

-browse the repository to see how they work!
+- notice there is no "deno stuff" in your node_modules :tada: (deno dependencies are usually cached in ~/Library/Caches/deno)

 # noconfig deno!
 - `deno run --no-config my_script.ts` in your npm/yarn scripts